Compact Dynamical Foliations: Appendix: Reeb's Stability Theorem

 The version given above follows from the general version due to C. Ehresmann and W. Shih \cite{reebpotente}.
 Nonetheless, for the context discussed in this article (and probably for general\emph{ normally hyperbolic foliations} \cite{HPS}) the restricted case is enough.
 We will sketch the proof of the result since its derivation from Ehresmann-Shih article is not very direct.
 The arguments are an adaptation of Proposition 2.8 in \cite{BadSets2}.
-We stress here that the proof depends on the existence of a tubular neighbourhoods on the leaf $L_x$.
+We stress here that the proof depends on the existence of a tubular neighborhoods for the leaf $L_x$.
+For a subset $A\subset M$ denote its saturation by $sat(A)$.

-\begin{lemma}[Prop 4.1, III in \cite{FolCpctForm}] In the hypothesis above there exist arbitrarily small neighbourhoods $V\subset D_x$ where the holonomy group is represented by a group $H_V$ of homeomorphisms of $V$. \end{lemma}
+\begin{lemma}[Prop 4.1, III in \cite{FolCpctForm}] In the hypothesis above there exist arbitrarily small neighborhoods $V\subset D_x$ where the holonomy group is represented by a group $H_V$ of homeomorphisms of $V$. \end{lemma}